unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-06-from-shell-scripts-to-an-operator-ready-llm-ops-kit.md

 ## A Plan Is a Durable Explanation

-The shell version of an operation was usually a command plus assumptions.
-The control-plane version is a validated plan with ordered steps, dependency impact, target host, execution identity, timeout, and an equivalent CLI representation.
+Most shell operations were really a command followed by a collection of assumptions in my head.
+The control-plane version has to explain itself: ordered steps, dependency impact, target host, execution identity, timeout, and the equivalent CLI command all belong in the validated plan.

 Starting a component includes any missing upstream dependencies.
 Restarting one component affects only that target by default.
 Stopping a provider with active dependents is refused until the operator chooses force or cascade behavior.
 A stack starts in dependency order and stops in the exact reverse of the selected start order.
 Externally owned services and tool components remain visible in stack status but are not mutated as a side effect.